sdv-dev/RDT/CONTRIBUTING.rst

       }
    }

-The config should specify the name of the test, the path to the transformer, the path to the dataset generator (explained in more detail below), the number of rows to generate for both ``fit`` and ``transform`` and the max allowable time and memory for each method.
+The configuration should specify the full Python path of the transformer, the keyword arguments that need to be passed to the transformer when creating its instance, the full Python path of the dataset generator (explained in more detail below), the number of rows to generate for both ``fit`` and ``transform`` and the max allowable time and memory for each method.

 There is a function called ``make_test_case_configs`` in ``tests/performance/test_performance.py``